britram/taps-transports/draft-ietf-taps-transports.md

 mechanism such as the "Wave and Equation Based Rate Control" (WEBRC) {{RFC3738}}
 when FLUTE/ALC is used in a layered transmission manner, with several session channels over which ALC packets are sent.
-However many FLUTE/ALC deployments involve only Constant Bit Rate (CBR) channels with no competing flows, for which a sender-based rate control mechanism is sufficient.
+However many FLUTE/ALC deployments target pre-provisioned networks and involve only Constant Bit Rate (CBR) channels with no competing flows, for which a sender-based rate control mechanism is sufficient.
 In any case, FLUTE/ALC's reliability, delivery mode, congestion control, and flow/rate control mechanisms are distinct components that can be separately controlled to meet different application needs.
+Section 4.1 of {{I-D.ietf-tsvwg-rfc5405bis}}
+describes multicast congestion cotnrol requirements for UDP.

 ### Protocol Description